couds/contact-list-microservices/README.md

 ## API

-To start this project run on the command line `start:api` See [README.md](./users-api/README.md) for more information.
+To start this project run on the command line `npm run start:api` See [README.md](./users-api/README.md) for more information.

 ## FRONT

-To start this project run on the command line `start:front` See [README.md](./front/README.md) for more information.
+To start this project run on the command line `npm run start:front` See [README.md](./front/README.md) for more information.